-- Resolving minor seating issues, such as moving an audience member who has taken the wrong seat, to free up the space for the rightful ticket-holder. - Informing House Management of more significant seating issues, including audience members who cannot get to their seats due to mobility issues.
-(This sort of thing should be brought to our attention as soon as possible and not saved for on-the-fly reseating at curtain time.) - Informing House Management of any complaints you may receive from audience members.
+- Resolving minor seating issues, such as moving an audience member who has taken the wrong seat to free up the space for the rightful ticketholder. - Informing House Management of more significant seating issues, including audience members who cannot get to their seats due to mobility issues.
+(This should be brought to our attention as soon as possible and not saved for reseating at curtain time.) - Informing House Management of any complaints you may receive from audience members.
 Again, this is best addressed as soon as possible, rather than at curtain time. - Providing minor assistance to audience members with mobility issues in getting to their seats.
-However, unless you have specific expertise in this area, you should not provide

-- any physical assistance with which you are not comfortable, nor which creates any physical or liability risk for you or the theater.
-You may provide a helping hand, but if any significant lifting or support should be needed, you should inform House Management of this need. - Assisting audience members in storing walkers, wheelchairs, scooters, crutches, and other accessibility-related belongings in appropriate places.
+However, unless you have specific expertise in this area, you should not provide any physical assistance with which you are not comfortable, nor which creates any physical or liability risk for you or the theater.
+You may provide a helping hand, but if any significant lifting or support should be needed, you should inform House Management. - Assisting audience members in storing walkers, wheelchairs, scooters, crutches, and other accessibility-related belongings in appropriate places.
 On the second and third floors, anywhere along the perimeter walls is generally acceptable.
 On the first floor, these items should be stored along the walls of the horseshoe-shaped hallway, just outside of our main seating area.
-However, the area immediately in front of the black curtains that separate this space and the voms/backstage should be kept clear for actor entrances and exits.
-If you are also willing and able to assist in retrieving and returning these belongings to their owners at intermissions and/or end of show, that is very helpful.
+However, the area immediately in front of the black curtains that separate this space, and the entrances/backstage should be kept clear for actor entrances and exits.
+A willingness to assist in retrieving and returning these belongings to their owners at intermissions and/or end of show, is very helpful.

-SCANNING TICKETS
+USHERS: SCANNING TICKETS

-All volunteer ushers will be given a brief lesson in the use of our handheld NScan ticket scanners (and as many refreshers as necessary, over time, as requested), with the expectation that all ushers will be able to use them.
+All volunteer ushers will be given a brief lesson in the use of our handheld NScan ticket scanners (and as many refreshers as necessary, as requested), with the expectation that all ushers will be able to use them.
 However, at any given performance, only four volunteers-one on each side of both the second and third floors-will be tasked with scanning tickets.
-(On the first floor, Front-of-House staff handle scanning duties.)
+On the first floor, Front-of-House volunteers handle scanning duties.

-Scanning tickets should not be terribly intimidating as the scanners are largely point-and-click in their operation.
+Our scanners are largely point-and-click in their operation, and generally user-friendly.
 The scanners will be delivered to ushers ready-to-use.
 To scan a ticket, simply press the lower button along either the left or right edge of the scanner, as pictured below.

-Pressing and holding either one of these buttons will activate the barcode-scanning function: a red-light, cross-hair projection from the top edge of the scanner.
-Aiming these cross-hairs at the center of a ticket's barcode (or QR code), at a distance of about three inches, should generate a response message on the lower portion of the scanner's screen (as well as an audible beep/chime).
+Pressing and holding either one of these buttons will activate the barcode-scanning function: a red-light, crosshair projection from the top edge of the scanner.
+Aiming these crosshairs at the center of a ticket's barcode (or QR code), at a distance of about three inches, should generate a response message on the lower portion of the scanner's screen (as well as a beep/chime).